ydydsnyd/mono/HACKING.md

 **Important:** Only do this when releasing a new version, otherwise we will release early docs that don't match current released code.
 To cherry-pick doc improvements see: "sprucing the docs", below.

 **Note:** It's likely that when you `git push origin docs` above, you'll get a conflict error.
 This is expected if there have been any cherry-picks onto this branch as would happen if somebody "spruced" (below).
-Check that all the new commits on this docs branch since the last release are present in `origin/main` (note that they won't have same hash - you have to check by commit description) and if they are, then you can force the push with `git push origin docs --force`.
+Check that all the new commits on this docs branch since the last release are present in `origin/main`.
+To do this, for each such commit, there should be a message `Cherry-picked from <original-hash>` in the commit message.
+This message is added by the "spruce" procedure.
+Look for each such `<original-hash>` in `origin/main`.
+If all such commits on `docs` are present in `origin/main` then you can force the push with `git push origin docs --force`.
 If there is a commit on this branch which is missing from `origin/main` then somebody edited directly on this branch and it should be investigated.

+**TODO:** We should write a script `release-docs.sh` to automate the above.

 ## Write Release Notes